LETTER FROM THE MAYOR

 If you are new to our City and visiting this site to investigate a job opportunity, to locate a business, or to answer a question about a City service like garbage pick up or where to pay your utility bill, then I hope you have no difficulty obtaining the information you seek.
 Should you need further assistance, I encourage you to contact us at the listed phone numbers and addresses.
 We will be happy to help any way we can.

 Let me share a few facts and information that may be of interest to you about our fine City.
 Shelby was incorporated in 1843 and named for Colonel Isaac Shelby, a Revolutionary War hero at the nearby Battle of Kings Mountain.
 Our Uptown Central Business District is a nationally registered historic district by the US Department of the Interior and is one of the most beautiful courthouse squares in the southeast.
 Shelby's wide sidewalks are notorious for their signature large live oak trees, providing a shade and a great place to take a leisurely walk around the square.
-The historic 1907 courthouse will soon become a museum to celebrate the legacy of Bluegrass Banjo pioneer and Shelby native Earl Scruggs.
-When it opens, the Earl Scruggs Center: Music and Stories from the American South will be well worth a visit to our community.
+The crown jewel of our community, the historic 1907 Courthouse, has been transformed into The Earl Scruggs Center: Music and Stories from the American South.
+This truly remarkable museum celebrates the life of Bluegrass Banjo legend and Shelby native Earl Scruggs and is well worth the visit.
 Just a couple of blocks away is the world acclaimed Don Gibson Theatre with a full calendar of music and entertainment opportunities to enjoy.
 We also hope you will take time to visit our City Park a few blocks west of the uptown area.
 There you can stroll through the beautiful Thompson Gardens, ride the historic 1919 Herschel-Spillman Carrousel, or miniature Train.
 If you need to beat the heat, take a swim in our Olympic-sized swimming pool.
 Shelby is also home to the annual American Legion Baseball World Series.
 Legion ball players from all over the US converge on Shelby for the four day event.
 If you enjoy baseball, Shelby is the place to be in August.

 O. Stanhope Anthony III, Mayor